Welcome • About • Events • FAQ • Conferences • Contact • Allocations • Resources

 What are RHA’s signature events?

-At the beginning of the fall semester, we host a half-day conference called Exec ‘N’ Rec to train the newly elected members of hall councils.
-This day features seminars hosted by our executive board focused on teaching RHA representatives how to be successful student leaders on campus and in their residence halls.
+At the beginning of the fall semester, we host a half-day conference called Exec ‘N’ Rec to train the newly elected members of community councils.
+This day features seminars hosted by our Exec focused on teaching RHA representatives how to be successful student leaders on campus and in their residence halls.
 We host a horror film screening called Scream on the Green around the end of October every year, as well.
-This event is historically held on Myers Quad and features free shirts and food in a picnic-style program.
-We also hold bowling and roller skating programs every year.
-Our bowling program, Shake, Rattle & Bowl, is held every fall and our roller-skating program, Roll Bounce, is typically held every spring.
-Both of these programs feature free entertainment and activities, as well as free shirts, food and shuttles.
-We also sponsor a week at the end of April before finals to celebrate the year we’ve had and to recognize our amazing residents.
-This week is filled with programs, and we encourage all hall councils across campus participate in the festivities across the entire campus.
+This event is historically held on Myers Quad and features free snacks in a picnic-style program which focuses on sustainability.
+We also hold Taste of Athens each semester where residents can try food from various restaurants in the Athens area.